 A soft, vigorous shrub, which grows 0.5m - 1m x 1m.
 The dense, aromatic foliage smells of curry and consists of roundish leaves which are covered with silver-grey hairs.
 The grey leaves contrast beautifully in a garden as most other foliage is green.
 It also looks pretty planted next to Aristida junciformis grass.
 Tiny creamy-white flowers make up abundant flower heads on long stalks which add to the decorative effect of this plant in midsummer.
 It is magical as the leaves and stems are burnt as incense to invoke the goodwill of the ancestors.
 The smoke is inhaled to induce a trance.
 Ailments such as coughs, colds and infections are treated with this popular medicinal plant.
 The leaves are used by Rastafarians to make an infusion to treat asthma, chest problems, a protective cleanser and treat high blood pressure.
-A tea is made from the leaves to treat stress,heart problems, high blood pressure and anxiety.
+A tea is made from the leaves to treat stress,heart problems, high blood pressure, a sedative and anxiety.
 The smoke of the burning leaves is inhaled as a pain reliever and used to fumigate sick rooms.
 The leaves are also widely used on wounds to prevent infection.The Khoikhoi used the leaves and flowers as bedding and campers still do the same today.
 It should be planted in full sun in a well drained soil.
 It should always be cut back because it grows very quickly.
 It an ideal plant for containers and has been used extensively abroad for decades.
 The dried flower are also exported.
 It attracts butterflies.
 The name is derived from the Greek (h)elios=sun : chryos =gold referring to the bright yellow flowers.